The contour gauge in use: telling untold: Introduction

+Since the interest to the details of contour gauge applications increases in the phenomenological community, it is worth to make public the important subtleties based on the mathematical technique adjusted to the physical language.
+Moreover, we focus here on the important explanations which are being remained untold ones in the preceding publications.
+On the other hand, since in the recent literature one can still find a wrong representation of the transverse gluon field through the strength tensor considered in the local axial gauge, we treat this fact as a lack of explanation of what means the contour gauge and of how to use it.
+All these underlie our motivation of the present paper.

-In the paper, in order to clarify the mathematical features of the contour gauge, we consider the Hamiltonian formalism as the most suitable language.
-Within this frame, it is more convenient to understand how the contour gauge condition defines the manifold surface crossing over a group orbit of the fiber uniquely.
-However, the Lagrangian formalism is assumed to be better designed for the practical applications.
+In the first part of the paper, in order to clarify the main features of contour gauge as a gauge without the residual gauge freedom, we shortly remind the elements of Hamiltonian and Lagrangian formalisms of quantization.
+Actually, the Hamiltonian formalism might be considered as something useless from the point of view of phenomenological applications.
+But, on the other hand, the Hamiltonian formalism is a more convenient frame to understand the contour gauge in the context that how the contour gauge condition defines the manifold surface crossing over a group orbit of the fiber uniquely.
+Meanwhile, there are no doubts that the Lagrangian formalism is assumed to be better designed for the practical applications.
 We combine both formalisms depending on the current goals.

-We also implement a comparative analysis of the local and non-local gauges of axial type.
-The useful instrument to do that is the geometrical interpretation of gluon fields as a connection on the principle fiber bundle.
-We concentrate our main efforts on the clarification of essential features of the contour gauge use.
+The attempt to present an alternative explanations of the contour gauge conception has been done in the second part of the paper.
+Apart, we also implement a comparative analysis of the local and non-local gauges of axial type.